-Olive oil, apple cider vinegar and lemon juice are pantry staples that you can use to dress your salad, and if you're keen on something creamy, rather than turning to mayonnaise, which can also have hidden sugar and has a very high calorie load, look to something like full fat yoghurt combined with lemon juice, garlic, fresh herbs, and seasoning.
+Olive oil, apple cider vinegar and lemon juice are store cupboard staples that you can use to dress your salad, and if you're keen on something creamy, rather than turning to mayonnaise, which can also have hidden sugar and has a very high calorie load, look to something like full fat yoghurt combined with lemon juice, garlic, fresh herbs, and seasoning.

 There are dozens of tasty dressings that are good for your health and don't have to be limited to using on salads only.
 The next page features some easy-to-make examples (2-3 servings).
+Always adjust the recipes to your own taste.